 Born and brought up in Ayr, she joined Ayr Academy Folk Club and later became a regular floor singer at Ayr Folk Club.
 Moving to Edinburgh to attend university, she soon became involved in the busy folk scene in pubs and clubs, including Sandy Bells, the St Vincent Bar, White Hart and Royal Oak.
 A regular floor singer at Edinburgh Folk Club, she became one of the committee and occasional compère.
 At this time she devised her one-woman show ‘Ye Jacobites by Name’, which has been seen in a wide range of places including the Edinburgh Folk Festival, for two years at the Edinburgh Festival Fringe (in the Crown Folk Club), and for one Ormskirk Day of Folk in Lancashire.

 After many happy years in Edinburgh, she moved to Kilsyth and for several years attended the Star Folk Club in Glasgow and became a regular floor singer, occasional compère and occasional sound engineer – with particular memories of a St Patrick’s Night concert as sound engineer for Stramash and a group of Irish Dancers dancing hard-shoe.
-She has worked as Project Co-ordinator at Kirkie Kids Out of School Care, as Centre Manager and Development Officer for Croy Miners' Welfare Charitable Society, and National Director with the TMSA and currently is a project worker for Voluntary Action South Lanarkshire.
+She has worked as Project Co-ordinator at Kirkie Kids Out of School Care, as Centre Manager and Development Officer for Croy Miners' Welfare Charitable Society, National Director with the TMSA and currently is a project worker for Voluntary Action South Lanarkshire.
 She is currently the Treasurer of the Traditional Music Forum and Chairman of Kilsyth Town Twinning Association, twinned with Meulan near Paris.
 She is delighted to be a director of the TMSA.

 Siobhan Miller is from Penicuik, Midlothian.
 She first appeared at the TMSA Auchtermuchty Festival when only 13 years old and won both the children's and women's singing competitions there.
 She has a first class Honours degree in Scottish Music from the Royal Scottish Academy of Music and Drama, Glasgow.
 She has sung at festivals and concerts all over Britain and in several European countries, winning competitions and awards including Scots Singer of the year at the MG Alba Scots Trad Music Awards 2011 and the BBC Radio 2 Young Folk Award 2008, with Orkney’s Jeana Leslie.
 They have released two well-received CDs, ‘In a Bleeze’ and ‘Shadows Tall’ on Greentrax Recordings.
 Siobhan also guests on the CD ‘Steele the Show’, a tribute to the songwriting of the late Davy Steele, and appeared in the live concert during Celtic Connections 2011.
 TV appearances include BBC Alba’s Scottish Songbook from Celtic Connections 2010, and BBC Scotland’s Hogmanay Live 2011 New Year show, webcast worldwide, when Siobhan led ‘Auld Lang Syne’ at midnight.
 She also recently performed on Broadway, New York where she was resident singer in the Mabou Mines production of ‘Peter and Wendy’, with music composed by Johnny Cunningham.
 She also works for Live Music Now and enjoys teaching and leading workshops.
 Her solo album was released in 2013 and she is in great demand as a performer across Europe and further afield.

 Allan is from Alford, Aberdeenshire and has been steeped in Traditional Music and song since childhood, particularly that of the North East of Scotland.
 Although it is only in the past 7 years he has been actively involved as a performer competing and singing at festivals and in concerts, he is a 5 times Bothy Ballad Champion of Champions finalist.
 He can be found singing all over the the North East and has been a guest at the Cullerlie Singing weekend as well as having been a part of the TV programme Beyond the Bothy.
-He is currently treasurer and an active member of the Aberdeen branch of the TMSA.
-Allan has a career in banking and is currently Managing Secretary of Aboyne Golf Club.
+He is currently Chair and an active member of the Aberdeen branch of the TMSA.
+Allan has had a career in banking and is currently Managing Secretary of Aboyne Golf Club.
 He brings his management skills to the board of directors and is keen to promote the TMSA wherever possible.